How Crude Oil Prices Affect Gas Prices

 Examples of How Oil Prices Affected Gas Prices

 Oil and gas prices have been especially volatile since the 2008 financial crisis.
-Here's a look at their peaks and valleys and causes of the price swings.
+The cost of oil inevitably impacts the cost of gas, and the following chart illustrates their relationship, including major peaks and valleys over time.

 The oil price history recounts West Texas Intermediate oil prices since 1974.

 Like most of the things you buy, supply and demand affect oil prices.
 More demand, like the summer driving season, creates higher prices.
 There is less demand in the winter since only the northeast United States uses heating oil.
 But these are just one of the factors that determines oil prices.